 Download the Tap Dance syllabus from the theatre dance syllabus page.

-Below is a video of tap demonstration by Eilidh Ross and two ISTD students at Move It 2015.
+A video of a Tap demonstration by Eilidh Ross and two ISTD students at Move It 2015.

 The ISTD celebrated its 110th anniversary in 2014